-Be here July 2 to welcome him and our other distinguished Medal of Honor heroes to the world’s first motorsports stadium for an annual weekend celebration of America and racing.
+Be here July 1 to welcome him and our other distinguished Medal of Honor heroes to the world’s only motorsports stadium for an Independence Day weekend celebration unlike any other.
 Get your seats today!

 Do you have a message for Command Sergeant Major Littrell?
 Leave your message below.